 So there we were.
 I set up the kids with playdough and cookie cutters and they were busy for a while.
 I was in a foul mood as I often am on these long days.
 I grabbed my phone to look once again at the time, impatiently waiting for it to be closer to dinner time so it would be closer to their bedtime.
 I said to myself, "Well, that killed a half hour" and then I paused.

 Killed a half hour.
 What a horrible expression that is.
 I killed a half hour.
 Killed a half hour of their childhood that can not be lived again.
 Killed a half hour of my life as a mother to two young children.
 It is gone forever and I killed it.
 Moments lost that I could have shared with them.
 Moments that could have held joy if only I had let it in.

 And here I am, trying to kill it.

-The amount of time I get to spend with First Mate as a four year old and Second Mate as a one year old is finite.
+The amount of time I get to spend with my oldest as a four year old and my youngest as a one year old is finite.
 Never again will they be exactly who they are today and exactly the age they are today.
 Each year only has a certain number of days and a certain number of hours.
 A finite amount of time to spend with them them as young children.
 And to waste it?
 To try to kill it?